Charles-Hoot/Induction/README.md

 # Induction
-Structure and visualize a proof by induction
+Structure and explore dependencies in a proof by induction